enthought/ets/docs/source/eeps/eep-4.rst

 Implementation
 ==============

-A reasonably initial step may be to use stub generation tools to generate stub files for most of the modules.
-However most of the work will need to be done with the :module:`traits.trait_types` module, since those need to be converted into something that represents the
+A reasonable initial step may be to use stub generation tools to generate stub files for most of the modules.
+However most of the work will need to be done with the :module:`traits.trait_types` module, since those need to be converted into something that represents the value type (eg. int, str, list, etc.) rather than the ``TraitType`` object.

 For example, a stub file annotation for the :class:`Int` might, in the simplest possible approach, look like::